JacobLinCool/VibeSign/README.md

 - **Signature History**: Displays saved signatures in a list with a preview, creation date, and key statistics (point count, duration, average force).
 - **Interactive Drawing Canvas**: A dedicated area for drawing signatures.
 - **Detailed View**: Tap a signature in the history to view a larger preview and the raw point data.
+- **Signature Replay**: Watch a replay of the signature being drawn in the detailed view.
 - **JSONL Export**: Export all signature data in JSON Lines format, ideal for data analysis.
 Each line is a JSON object representing one signature.
 - **Clear Canvas**: Easily clear the current drawing.
 - **Delete Signatures**: Remove individual signatures from the history.